-As one of the leading providers of dental services in Palm Beach Gardens, we provide expert advice you can work with year-round.
+As a dentist Palm Beach Gardens residents have trusted for over 20 years, we provide expert advice you can work with year-round.
 Here’s a carefully curated list of summer dental health tips to follow to avoid damaging your oral health this summer.

 1. Don’t Open Packaging with Your Mouth

 Always use your hands to open wrappers, plastic bags, cans, and bottles.
 If the packaging is too strong, use a tool.
 Using a pair of scissors, pocket knife, or bottle opener reduces the risk of coming to our office with chipped teeth.

 2. Protect Your Lips

 Your lips have less melanin than the skin, so they need protection.
 Throw an SPF 15 lip balm into your bag to avoid coming back with cracked or sunburned lips.

 Many people dig into candy, baked goods, and other sweets when relaxing in the summer sun.
 However, you should keep in mind that eating too much sugar increases your risk of tooth decay and gum disease.

 Carbonated drinks, alcoholic beverages, lemonade, and other fun summer drinks can negatively affect your teeth and gums.
 You can reduce the negative impact by using a straw and finishing your drinks as fast as possible.
 Quickly finishing the drinks significantly reduces the chances of staining and tooth damage.

 5. Avoid Chlorine-Heavy Pools